Our hand and arm clinicians see patients at these locations:

 What about therapy and rehabilitation after replantation?

 Complete healing of the injury and surgical wounds is only the beginning of a long process of rehabilitation.
 Therapy and temporary bracing are important to the recovery process.
 From the beginning, braces are used to protect the newly repaired tendons but allow the patient to move the replanted part.
 Therapy with limited motion helps keep joints from getting stiff, helps keep muscles mobile, and helps keep scar tissue to a minimum.
-Even after you have recovered, you may find that you cannot do everything you wish to do.
+Even after recovery,patients may experience functional limitation.
 Tailor-made devices may help many patients do special activities or hobbies.
 Talk to your physician or therapist to find out more about such devices.
 Many replant patients are able to return to the jobs they held before the injury.
 When this is not possible, patients can seek assistance in selecting a new type of work.

 Are emotional problems common following replantation?